 The WI-C400 have quite a bit of latency which is not suitable for watching a lot of video content.
 They perform a bit worse than typical Bluetooth headphones and have no wired option so they won't be the best headphones for gaming or watching movies.

 The Sony WI-C400 are average around-the-neck, in-ears with a long-lasting battery life and a decently comfortable design that you can use for sports.
 They're also decently flexible and lightweight but do not have the build quality of some o the other around-the-neck headphones we've tested.
 They have a mediocre sound quality, they lack a bit of bass and can sound slightly piercing on some tracks.
 They also take a considerably long time to charge and have a high amount of latency which is not suitable for gaming or watching videos.
+See our recommendations for the best cheap earbuds.

 The Samsung Level U Pro are better around-the-neck wireless in-ears than the Sony WI-C400.
 The Level U Pro have a more comfortable fit, a better battery performance overall, and a greater wireless range with multiple codec options.
 They're also a lot more customizable than the Sony with a better default sound quality that you can also EQ thanks to the Level app.
 The Sony, on the other hand, have a much longer battery life on a single charge but do not benefit from some of the power saving features on the Samsung headset.
 The Sony also has a much easier to use controls although not by much.